Josephson oscillations of edge solitons in a photonic-topological coupler

-The power distribution in the interacting edge solitons depends on the gap's width $\Delta $, the initial value of $\Delta \phi $, and the initial power (taken equal for both solitons).
-As the result of the interaction, a part of the solitons' energy oscillates between the slabs, realizing the JO.
-We define the oscillation period, $T_{1/2}\equiv z_{2}-z_{1}$, as the distance between the first two consecutive points, $z_{1}$ and $z_{2}$, at which the numerical solution exhibits equal energies in both waveguiding slabs.
-The oscillations are not strictly periodic because the period is affected by the continuing energy loss.
-Only values $T_{1/2}>0.1$ cm were registered, as smaller ones may be a result of fluctuations caused by the interaction of the solitons with the dispersive waves.
+The power distribution in the interacting QSs depends on spacing $\Delta $, the initial value of $\Delta \phi $, and the initial power (taken equal for both solitons).
+As the result of the interaction, an essential part of the QSs' energy oscillates between the slabs, realizing the JO with the frequency which depends on $\Delta $ and $\Delta \phi $.
+Josephson oscillations are observable only between close enough slabs.

-First, we consider JO initiated by the single soliton, launched at $z=0$ in one waveguiding slab.
-Depending on the gap's width, the initial soliton performs the oscillations periodically jumping across the gap, whose width is smaller than a critical value $\Delta _{\mathrm{cr}}$, which takes values $1.1d\leq \Delta _{\mathrm{cr}}\leq 1.2d$ (recall $d$ is the lattice spacing).
-At $\Delta >\Delta _{\mathrm{cr}}$, the soliton stays in its initial slab.
-Thus, JO performed by the single soliton are characterized by the dependence of the JO period, $T_{1/2}$, on $\Delta $, which is presented in Fig. \ref{fig:jumping-distance}(a), in the interval of $0.6d\leq \Delta \leq 1.1d$ (for $\Delta \leq 0.5d$ the two lattice slabs start to touch each other, closing the gap between them, while at $\Delta >1.1d$ the proximity to $\Delta _{\mathrm{cr}}$ makes $T_{1/2}$ extremely large).